Trust and Security is Important to us!

 • As you refine the program, consider whether you should remove brand-bidding rights from all but your best three affiliates.
 This helps make sure your CPCs don’t get out of control.

-Affiliate management and coordination takes constant vigilance (there are no freebies in PPC!).
+Affiliate management and coordination take constant vigilance (PPC has no freebies!).
 This is accomplished with dedicated personnel and PPC monitoring tools that can automate the detection, reporting, and communication with affiliates and the engines.
-Whatever industry you advertise in, the coordination of brand bidding with the partners described above has tangible and measurable benefits, including:

 • Controlling the first page of results